Demogo1927/my-first-tracked-app-class17-devops/README.md

-# my-first-tracked-app-class17-devops
-this is my first class 17 tracked application
+this is my first class17 tracked application